Summer Programs

 Description:

-Free healthy, packaged snacks are available to enjoy on-site for kids and teens 18 and under at the Dr. B.L.
+Free healthy, packaged meals are available to enjoy on-site for kids and teens 18 and under at the Dr. B.L.
 Perry, Jr. Branch Library Tuesday through Friday from 3-4 p.m. from Tuesday, June 3 through Friday, August 1.
 No registration is required.

 More info